kensanata/spellcasters/Zorkan.md

 the forehead of the little creature.
 A *clay* golem has HD 3 AC 6 1d10 MV 12.
 When you reach level 9, you can create a *stone* golem with HD 9 AC 1 3d6 MV 12.
 Such a creature needs no rest, no food, no water and no friends.
-It does not sicken nor will it ever die unless destroyed by violence.
+It does not sicken nor does it ever die unless destroyed by violence.
 It is not affected by cold, fire, poison, sleep or charms.
 Golems do not speak and are a bit dim.
-They don't use interesting tactics, they can't cast spells and they don't use ranged weapons, but they will defend their creator at all costs, taking any blows aimed at them, if possible.
+They don't use interesting tactics, they can't cast spells and they don't use ranged weapons, but they defend their creator at all costs, taking any blows aimed at them, if possible.
 Sadly, while most are loyal servants they still take a retainer slot.
 If their creator has more retainers than allowed by their charisma, the golems may malfunction and gain